Human Resource Management

 You will learn how to handle:

-- Performance reviews, job evaluations, and performance management
+- Performance reviews, job evaluation, and performance management

 - Legal issues associated with human resource management